 Add To Favorites

 Submarines sink underwater, rise, and float on the surface.
 How?
 They change their weight using ballast tanks, which can hold either air or water.
 If the ballast tanks are filled with water, the sub becomes heavier and sinks.
 If the water is forced out, the weight of the vessel decreases and the sub rises.
-Find out more about submarines, how they work, and their history.
+Students find out more about submarines, how they work, and their history.

 Sculpt a sub.
 To make the hull, use Crayola® Scissors to cut a cardboard roll to the desired length of your submarine.
 Make two balls of aluminum foil.
 Insert them half way into each end of the roll.
 Glue in place with Crayola School Glue.
 Air-dry the hull.